Oracle Licensing

 15. Embedded License

-Allows embedding Oracle technology into a specific application but imposes restrictions on installation, packaging, and who can access the software.
+Allows embedding Oracle technology into a specific application, but imposes restrictions on installation, packaging, and access to the software.

 16. Restricted Use License